Jan 18, 2023

-These different factors can give rise to different types of customer profile depending on the type of loyalty they hold.
+These different factors can give rise to different types of customer profiles depending on the type of loyalty they hold.
 Bearing in mind these two types of customer loyalty, it’s possible to describe four common customer personas.

 A loyalty-first approach requires alignment across all sections of the business.
 This means that teams and individuals need to be on the same page.
-This includes objectives, data, and, in the case of customer-facing employees, behaviour.
+This includes objectives, data, and, in the case of customer-facing employees, behavior.

 Outside of raw sales figures, emotional loyalty is key.
 You need to consider how you foster it in:

 Because these factors are so diverse, the transition towards becoming a loyalty-oriented company should be seen more as an organizational culture shift.